-The school measures progress against nationally agreed standards.
+The school measures progress against nationally agreed standards and from children's starting points.

 Termly pupil progress meetings are held to review the progress of all children and identify those who may need additional support.

 Following Lancashire guidelines, reviews of Statements/EHCs are held annually, or more frequently if necessary.
 Support Plans and the outcomes of intervention groups, are monitored by the class teachers and our SENCO and are reviewed termly.